 Some critics have argued that despite the large amount of work on the topic, the notion of mental model is not sufficiently clear.
 Thagard seeks to clarify the concept by characterizing mental models in terms of neural processes (Thagard 2010).
 In his approach, mental models are produced through complex patterns of neural firing, whereby the neurons and the interconnections between them are dynamic and changing.
 A pattern of firing neurons is a representation when there is a stable causal correlation between the pattern or activation and the thing that is represented.
 In this research, questions about the nature of model-based reasoning are transformed into questions about the brain mechanisms that produce mental representations.

 The above sections show that the study of scientific discovery has become an integral part of the wider endeavor of exploring creative thinking and creativity more generally.
-Naturalistic philosophical approaches combine conceptual analysis of processes of knowledge generation with empirical work on creativity, drawing heavily and explicitly on current research in psychology and cognitive science, and on in vivo laboratory observations, and, most recently, on brain imaging techniques.
+Naturalistic philosophical approaches combine conceptual analysis of processes of knowledge generation with empirical work on creativity, drawing heavily and explicitly on current research in psychology and cognitive science, and on in vivo laboratory observations, and, most recently, on brain imaging techniques (Kounios and Beeman 2009, Thagard and Stewart 2011).

 - Bartha, P., 2010, By Parallel Reasoning: The Construction and Evaluation of Analogical Arguments, New York: Oxford University Press.